Risk aggregation

 Risk aggregation is, in the context of risk management of companies or projects, the aggregation of all risks with the aim of determining the overall scope of risk, whereby the aggregation of individual risks cannot be done by mere addition.

 General information

-Risk aggregation pursues the goal of determining an overall risk position for the company or for a project on the basis of the identified, analysed and evaluated individual risks.
+Risk aggregation pursues the goal of determining an overall risk position for the company or for a project on the basis of the identified, analyzed and evaluated individual risks.
 The risk classification that has to be carried out within risk aggregation represents the interface between risk evaluation and risk response.
-On the basis of reliable aggregated data, the risk situation of a company can be observed and optimised comprehensively.
+On the basis of reliable aggregated data, the risk situation of a company can be observed and optimized comprehensively.

 Risk aggregation is particularly necessary in order to identify possible developments threatening the existence of the company on the risk-bearing capacity of a company from combination effects of individual risks The probability of over-indebtedness or illiquidity (as a result of violations of minimum rating requirements or loan agreements) is examined, because such scenarios are to be interpreted as threatening the company's existence.